zholland/419-Libraries/README.md

 # Development Style

-Please keep classes simple, and preferably static.
+Please keep classes simple, and preferably static (this is not always possible and is up to me to enforce moving forward with the other components of the system, see GraphML loader or PathBasedComponents).
 A class should implement a few basic public methods which the users would be able to invoke.
 Classes should preferably be generic for vertices and edges, however if your algorithm requires setting attributes for vertices or edges then you can use `<V extends Vertex, E extends Edge>` where Vertex and Edge are in the `core.components` package.
 There are no dependencies between classes in this library, except for the few interfaces that are implemented.
+You can feel free to use any classes/methods within the library if they will help you implement your algorithm.
 Therefore you should be free to create your algorithms without needing to rely on what has already been developed.
 (Of course, you can use the generators to create random graphs to test your algorithm on, or the graph loaders.)
 Try to include your algorithm in a package that is related to its functionality, or